f5devcentral/f5-automation-config-converter/docs/userguide/getting_started.rst

   Configurations will be converted, but to apply them see the `Referencing multiple SSL profiles <https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/declarations/tls-encryption.html#referencing-multiple-ssl-profiles-on-a-single-virtual-service>`_ documentation.
   SSL profiles **must** exist on the BIG-IP device.

 * All items on the pre-AS3 configuration must be uniquely named.
-BIG-IP itself allows some objects to have the same name, while AS3 does not.
+BIG-IP itself allows some objects to have the same name, while BIG-IP AS3 does not.
   **Any object with a duplicate name will be overwritten.**

-* By default, ACC sets *"shareNodes":true* for all nodes. *"shareNodes":true* is appended to the node to avoid conflicts or errors when exporting more than one AS3 configuration sharing the same node, and is set to *true* even if no duplicate nodes are configured.
+* By default, BIG-IP ACC sets *"shareNodes":true* for all nodes. *"shareNodes":true* is appended to the node to avoid conflicts or errors when exporting more than one BIG-IP AS3 configuration sharing the same node, and is set to *true* even if no duplicate nodes are configured.

   For example: